 So, you’re going to build a mobile app.
 Your thoughts might then turn to develop an app for the two main platforms – Android (using Java or Kotlin) and iOS (using Swift or Objective C) – natively.
 Native development offers high performance, easy access to hardware controls, API integration, and full functionality.
 But a native app also means that the expenses are doubled (or even tripled), depending on how many platforms you want to cover.
 That means two separate apps, two codebases, two development teams, and expenses for all of it.
 Daunting, but you can go another way.

-Instead, you can create a cross-platform app with the help of tools like Xamarin and React Native.
+Instead, you can create a cross-platform app with the help of tools like Flutter, Xamarin and React Native.
 These tools are close to native in performance and allow for code-sharing between the platforms, reducing the overall expenses on development.
 But still, you will need to hire native developers to do specific tasks in each of the codebases.

 If you are interested in differences between cross-platform vs native application development, have a look at our article dedicated to that topic.
 But in this post, we will focus on another tool for mobile application development, one that utilizes web technologies.
 You will learn what the Ionic framework is, its pros and cons, and its advantages over native and hybrid technologies in mobile applications.